-The Spin City pole fabric instructor course will teach you how to effectively use the pole fabric clamp system to support and adapt existing moves and will expand your repertoire to include a range of fabric specific techniques.
+The Spin City Pole Fabric Instructor Course will teach you how to effectively use the pole fabric clamp system to support and adapt existing moves and will expand your repertoire to include a range of fabric specific techniques.

 The theory section of this course will teach you the basic rules of working with a fabric clamp, fabric terminology and safe grip variations, how to adapt existing pole moves from your syllabus onto fabric, different methods of class planning and fabric specific health and safety.
-The practical section of this course will cover over 100 different techniques, from adaptations on standard pole moves to new moves created by the addition of the fabric, to combining these into combinations, sequences and choreography.
+The practical section of this course will cover over a huge variety of techniques, from adaptations on standard pole moves to new moves created by the addition of the fabric, to combining these into combinations, sequences and choreography.
 We will finish with different ways to incorporate conditioning exercises into your pole fabric classes to create cross-training options for your students.

 UNIT 1 – INTRODUCTION TO POLE FABRIC